 Praxair’s principal raw material is air, a renewable natural resource.
 Energy – electricity, natural gas, gasoline and diesel – is the single largest cost item in the production and distribution of industrial gases.
 For carbon dioxide, carbon monoxide, helium, hydrogen, specialty gases and surface technologies, raw materials are largely purchased from outside sources.
 Where feasible, Praxair sources several of these gases, including carbon dioxide, hydrogen and calcium carbide, as chemical or industrial byproducts.

-NOxBOX Ltd, provides a range of non-invasive Nitric Oxide (NO) and Nitrogen Dioxide (NO2) measurement and delivery system monitors that provide accurate, real-time monitoring to ensure the correct dosages and to reduce side-effects of inhaled nitric oxide (INO) therapy for in-hospital use as currently authorized by local regulation.
+NOxBOX Ltd, operate from the UK and provides a range of non-invasive Nitric Oxide (NO) and Nitrogen Dioxide (NO2) measurement and delivery system monitors that provide accurate, real-time monitoring to ensure the correct dosages and to reduce side-effects of inhaled nitric oxide (INO) therapy for in-hospital use as currently authorized by local regulation.
 The NOxBOX range includes the NOxBOXO2 to measure O2 levels and the NOxBOX Mobile, a self-contained unit for mobile use and most recently the NOxBOXi a delivery system, which is currently sold in many countries, provides intelligent nitric oxide delivery with precise real-time monitoring of nitric oxide, nitrogen dioxide and oxygen through a touch screen with step-by-step guided interface to enable ease of use.

 Our Values and Policies